Matkillio/MarvelSnap_KeyboardAdapter/README.md

 When this happens, the application will start to miss all the clicks.
 To correct it, press "E" key and then the number of cards you have in your hand.

-Example: You have 4 cards in your hand, and you want to play the second card into the first terrain.
+Example: You have 4 cards in your hand, and you want to play the second card into the first location.
 You press "2" but the third card is clicked.
 1. Press "Esc" to cancel the play;
 2. Press "E";
 3. Press "4" (Because in this example, you have 4 cards in your hand);